boltsparts/BOLTS_archive/backends/website/docs/sources/0.4/general/blt-files.md

         source: de.wikipedia.org/wiki/Rohr_(Technik)#Abmessungen

-As this class follows a standard the id is not shown to the user, so unique but slighly bulky id is used.
+As this class follows a standard the id is not shown to the user, so unique but slightly bulky id is used.
 The first new thing in this class is the standard field.
 The reason why not the id is used to encode the standard is that very often there are equivalent standards issued by different organisations.
 In this case a list of standards can be given in the standard field, which saves you